Mayoral elections sends a clear message – no more mayor!

 Ian Appleby, Elections Officer for North Tyneside Green Party said:

-In the wider council elections happening nationally yesterday (1st May), The Green Party are on track for a record breaking set of results!
+In the wider council elections on the 1st May, The Green Party celebrated a record breaking set of results!
 With your support we have:

 To top